Zegarowski, Creighton beat No. 12 Texas Tech 83-76 - WHIZ News

 The Bluejays scored the first six points in overtime.
 Alexander made three fouls shots in the final seconds to help close it out.

 Davide Moretti led Texas Tech with 23 points.
-Chris Clark added 17 points, nine assists and seven rebounds.
+Chris Clarke added 17 points, nine assists and seven rebounds.

 The Red Raiders (5-2) trailed 74-66 with 2:45 left in regulation, but forced overtime with an 8-0 run.
 Clarke tied with a layup with 33 seconds remaining.